kolkhis/lac/src/u12ws.md

 <blockquote>

-Your team has recently tested at proof of concept of a new storage system.
+Your team has recently tested a proof of concept of a new storage system.
 The vendor has published the blazing fast speeds that are capable of being run through this storage system.
 You have a set of systems connected to both the old storage system and the new storage system.